thedadams/vim-codespell/README.md

 # Generating Dictionaries
 You can add custom words to the dictionary.

-* Create a text file in `dict/` (e.g. `dict/cs.list`) of words, one word per line
+* Change into `dict/` and create a text file (e.g. `personal.list`) of words, one word per line
-* Generate the dictionary
+* Generate the dictionary for the language you desire (English for example)
 ```
-aspell --lang=en create master ./cs.dict < cs.list
+dict/build.sh en
 ```

-A dictionary file `cs.dict` will be generated in the current dir.
-The plugin will pick it up using the default filename.
+A dictionary file like `cs-en.dict` will be generated in the current dir.
+The plugin will pick it up if `CodespellLang` is set to use that language.
+Note that you have to generate a separate dictionary for each language if you construct custom dictionaries this way.

 * Test the dictionary locally:
 ```